 A line of credit is likely to affect your credit score if your credit profile is deemed risky by lenders.

 Basically, before applying for a line of credit, you need to check your credit rating.
 Also, be sure you have minimal recent credit as possible.

 As long as you meet the minimum payments and follow the creditor’s terms, your credit score is likely to stay safe.

 What Is a Good Rate for a Line of Credit?

-Interest rates range between 3.5 percent to 7 percent.
-The lower the rate, the better deal for you.
+Interest rates range between 3.5 percent to 7 percent — the lower the rate, the better deal for you.
 However, bear in mind that it’s variable.
-So, it’s likely to change several times over the course of the loan.
+So, it’s likely to change several times during the loan period.
 It can work to your favor if the rate drops.

 In this case, your repayments and loan cost are unpredictable.
 The good thing is that interest is only charged on the outstanding balance (the money you have used), and not the amount you borrowed.